Ana-Niko-byte/math-tab-mastery/README.md

 17. Looka.com - for logo ideas (Ai tool).

 # Testing & Debugging
 ### Debugging
 Debugging was mainly done using a series of console.log statements when writing and calling functions, and checking for any errors logged to the console by the appliation.

 In the images below, I am logging my code to check that each variable stores the expected output, and checking the console for the relevant logs.
 ![debugging code](docs/images/debugging-code.png)
 ![debugging code using browser console](docs/images/debugging-browser.png)

+Testing was done using Chrome's developer tools and the built-in responsive environment (avaiable by pressing 'Ctrl' + 'M').

 # Accessibility & Performance
 ### Lighthouse